2024 Milton Fisher Scholarship for Innovation and Creativity Winners

 (Roslyn High School, Roslyn Heights, New York)

 During the COVID-19 lockdown there was a significant increase in screen time due to the shift to a predominantly virtual environment.
 This shift sparked Hanah’s curiosity about blue light glasses and their effectiveness in shielding against harmful blue light radiation.
 Upon researching, she discovered that there was little clinical evidence supporting the efficacy of existing market models, which only provided about 5% protection.
 Motivated by a desire to address this issue innovatively, Hanah created a blue light glasses prototype using a dichroic optical filter that provides 95% shielding capability.
 To accommodate varying user needs, especially those already wearing prescription glasses, Hanah designed an adaptable, lightweight, clip-on mechanism for the lenses.
-Hanah plans to attend Harvard College (as a first-generation student) and major in Neuroscience and International Relations.
+Hanah plans to attend Harvard College and major in Neuroscience and International Relations.

 Eason Zhang